bokkypoobah/MagicalInternetMoney/README.md

 ##### Generate New Stealth Meta-Address - Initial Addresses

-Click [+] to generate a new Stealth Meta-Address.
+Click [+] from the Addresses menu to access the Stealth Meta-Address generation screen.

 <kbd><img src="images/SampleScreen_GenerateStealthMetaAddress_Initial_20240115.png" /></kbd>

 ##### Generate New Stealth Meta-Address - Generate And Sign

-Click [+] to generate a new Stealth Meta-Address, then sign the phrase with your web3 attached account.
+Click [Generate] to generate a new Stealth Meta-Address, then sign the phrase with your web3 attached account.

 <kbd><img src="images/SampleScreen_GenerateStealthMetaAddress_GenerateAndSign_20240115.png" /></kbd>